MiloBuwalda/uva-prog-c/20 Lectures/000 Week 0/00 Wednesday.md

 * Problem Sets come in two editions: standard and Hacker.
 If you want a little extra challenge out of these projects, try the Hacker Edition.

-* You have a certain number of late days that will be provided to you for turning in problem sets after the deadline with no penalty.
-We understand that life happens and you might not have time for that problem set when a midterm rolls around in another of your courses.
-Make use of your late days and buy yourself some time.

-* The lowest score of your problem sets will be dropped, as well, but see the syllabus for fine print.

-### The Unofficial Guide to CS at Harvard

-* Oh, the places you'll go!
-Check out the Unofficial Guide to CS at Harvard for different paths you can take after CS50 and Harvard.

 ### CS50 Appliance

 * This year, for the first time, we'll be transitioning away from using remote